DR. LORA GAXIOLA DMD

 What are your Covid-19 safety procedures?

-Safety is a top priority at Narrows Family Dentistry.
+Safety is a top priority at Glow Dentistry.
 We have implemented strict protocols to keep our staff and patients healthy.
 We also will be reviewing them periodically as required by the Alabama Board of Dental Examiners and CDC.
 Please review our procedures by going to the Safety tab or clicking here.

 What age do you start seeing children?